snaveenkpndevops/Mean_Stack_App_Frontend_CICD/Jenkins_file_Readme.md

 2. In Manage plugins --> Install `Generic Webhook Trigger` plugin
 3. Read this Document for Github Webhook Configuration -->  `https://www.geeksforgeeks.org/what-is-webhooks-in-jenkins/` (or) `https://medium.com/@sangeetv09/how-to-configure-webhook-in-github-and-jenkins-for-automatic-trigger-with-cicd-pipeline-34133e9de0ea`

 4. Install ngrok in your local machine.  --> Because when we configure `http://localhost:8080//github-webhook/` as a payload URL in github webhook trigger it will not work, so we are using ngrok to resolve this issue.
 When we install ngrok we will get ngrok url. we need to use that `{ngrok-url}//github-webhook/` as a payload URL in github webhook trigger. if we created jenkins in remote server like Ec2, Azure Vm then we can directly use the Elastic Ip (or) Public Ip address of the Remote server Instead of ngrok.
-Since In our case jenkins is running in our local machine. we are following this method.
+Since In our case jenkins is running in our local machine.
+So we are following this method.

 5. Ngrok Installation Commands: